Electry/VitaGrafix/README.md

     1. Create 'ux0:data/VitaGrafix' folder
     2. Create and open 'ux0:data/VitaGrafix/config.txt' file
     3. Refer to the configuration section below

-NOTE: If you already have kuio.skprx installed (used by other plugin), you don't need to download it again.

 ## Configuration
 You can configure every game separately using unified configuration file.